 It could be a couple of different reasons.
-Pipes can get blocked and need cleaning or other maintenance work, valves may be in the wrong position for some radiators which leaves the system unbalanced, thermostat placement, too many radiators nearby.
+Pipes can get blocked and need cleaning or other maintenance work, valves may be in the wrong position for some radiators which leaves the system unbalanced, thermostat placement, and too many radiators nearby.

 Does balancing radiators make a difference?

 Yes.
 Radiators need to be balanced on both the supply and return sides to ensure that there are no “hot spots” in the home.
 Balanced radiators will mean that the home heats up evenly throughout.
-Hot spots increase the air temperature, which leads to increased energy consumption, poor indoor air quality, high relative humidity levels, and damages furniture over time (not to mention unhappy customers).
+Hot spots increase the air temperature, which leads to increased energy consumption, poor indoor air quality, high relative humidity levels, and damage furniture over time (not to mention unhappy customers).